noobg1/pgvector-data-storage-talk/pgvector_deep_dive_demo.md

 ```

 **What you'll observe**:
-- Size stays at ~81 MB (Postgres reuses space within existing pages)
+- Size increases from ~250 MB to ~275 MB (10% of data updated)
-- Dead tuples: 1,000 (the old versions are marked dead but not removed)
+- Dead tuples: 5,000 (the old versions are marked dead but not removed)
 - Dead percentage: ~9% of total rows
 - **Key point**: Dead tuples waste space and slow down scans!